CJSanon/S3-Data-Warehouse-ETL-Redshift/.ipynb_checkpoints/README-checkpoint.md

     - Loads 2 staging tables for log data and song data and transforms the staged data into 5 dimension tables: songplays, users, songs, artists, and time

 ### redshift_cluster_setup.ipynb
-    - Creates Redshift cluster and creates a connection for querying
+    - Creates Redshift cluster, passes AWS s and creates a connection for querying
+    - Bottom 3 cells delete the cluster.

+### great_expectations {Directory}
+    - The files in this directory allow us to determine the quality of our data using Expectations.
+    - Generates reports of data that fits our expectations.
+    - Run this against the staged data.

 ---
 ## How To Run Project
 1. Run the cells in `redshift_cluster_setup.ipynb` to create the Redshift cluster and connect to it
 2. Run `create_tables.py` to create staging and dimension tables
 3. Run `etl.py` to load the staging tables and transform the data into the 5 dimension tables
-4. Test data quality
+4. Test data quality (Steps for this are in "Data Quality Check" section)

 ---
-## 1. Run create_tables.py
-Run `python3 create_tables.py` in terminal

-## Redshift Configuration and Setup
+## Redshift Configuration and Run Project
 ---
 ### Config File
 The config file is `dwh.cfg` which stores credentials, cluster information, data location, and AWS access ids.